Quebec City and Montreal

 Montreal

 Although I made a day trip here when in Lake Champlain, I really didn’t see much.
 So I started my visit with a Free Walking Tour to get a better feel for town.
 We met at Vauquelin Place.
-We heard about the history of town and saw some of the old walls uncovered recently before visits in Old Town to Place Jacques-Cartier, the old port, walked down Rue Saint-Paul seeing Marche Bonsecours, Place Royale, Place d’Armes, and continued to the downtown area to visit the Underground City.
+We heard about the history of town and saw some of the old walls recently uncovered.
+We continued with visits in Old Town to Place Jacques-Cartier, the old port, walked down Rue Saint-Paul seeing Marche Bonsecours, Place Royale, Place d’Armes, and ending in the downtown area to visit the Underground City.

 I visited Marche Bonsecours one day when Boo was in the rental.
 They had mostly tourist stuff for sale, but it’s a great old building from 1847.
 It was used as Parliament for one year after a fire in the other permanent building.
 It does have restaurants and the small brewery and distillery, BreWskey, that I visited later in the week.